 Watch Kesariya Balam Padharo Mhare Desh live performance video.

 Another popular Sufi song Piya Re Piya Re originally sung by Nusrat Fateh Ali Khan was presented in a fusion style by the Sawraag band.

-Watch Sufi song Piya Re Piya Re live performance video.
+Watch the Sufi song Piya Re Piya Re live performance video.

 There weren’t many foreign tourists in Jaipur By Nite’s Bite Fest.
 Few tourists who attended Jaipur by Nite music performance thoroughly enjoyed the atmosphere.
 Have a look at these two videos.